Cloverwave/Solar-Client/readme.md

 if you copy this

 dont make it this shitty.
-PLEASE